-Madelung’s deformity is an abnormality of the wrist caused by a growth disturbance that retards development of the ulnar and volar portions of the distal radial physis.
+Madelung deformity is an abnormality of the wrist caused by a growth disturbance volar-ulnar distal radial physis that causes

 It is more common in the females and involvement is frequently bilateral.

 Madelung deformity results in tilting of the radius and its relationship with the ulna.